 3. GOVERNMENT AGENCY, UNIVERSITY OR INFRASTRUCTURE TECHNOLOGIES

+YOU MUST PAY $300 (PRIOR TO AUGUST 15) OR $350 (PRIOR TO OCTOBER 7) TO COMPETE FOR THIS ITEM.
 A product or technology should be entered by filling out the entry form on this website and submitting with an administrative fee.
-The fee is $300.00 per product entered before midnight (EST) June 21, 2019; the fee will rise to $350.00 for any product entered between June 21, 2019, and the final entry deadline of September 27, 2019.
+The fee is $300 per product entered before midnight (EST) on the early-bird entry deadline of August 15, 2022, and $350 per product entered before midnight (EST) on the final entry deadline of October 12, 2022.
 You may enter as many products as you like.
 There are no refunds, so please read the rules carefully before submitting.

 In the case of products that can be experienced by the judges, such as cameras, cars, or other consumer products, please supply information about how we can obtain the product for testing.
 Please DO NOT send sample products unsolicited.
 We will evaluate your entry and contact you if we are interested in a review sample.
 If you have photos or video, please point us to a website where we may view them; do not e-mail them unsolicited.

-The Best of What’s New judging process is overseen by Popular Science Technology Editor, Stan Horaczek.
+The Best of What’s New judging process is overseen by Popular Science Technology Editor, Rob Verger.
 For each product category, an editor from Popular Science will lead a panel of judges—veteran contributors who are experts in these fields.